Namdaemun: Name

 Different from the other gates, Sungnyemun's tablet has its name written vertically.
-When the first king of the Joseon dynasty, Yi Seonggye (who reigned from 1335 to 1408), constructed the capital city, he believed that fire would reach to Gyeongbokgung Palace, as well as to the capital city, as Mt.
+When the first king of the Joseon dynasty, Yi Seonggye (who reigned from 1335 to 1408), constructed the capital city, he believed that fire would reach to Gyeongbokgung, as well as to the capital city, as Mt.
 Gwanaksan of Seoul is shaped like fire according to feng shui principles.
 Sungnyemun's name means "fire", which is from the harmony of the Five Elements and, if written vertically, the Chinese character "fire" looks as if it is providing protection.
-This was Taejong's (1367–1422) first son, Yangnyeongdaegun's (1394-1462), famous writing.
+This was Taejong's (1367–1422) first son, Yangnyeongdaegun's (1394–1462), famous writing.

 History

 Before the 2008 fire

 Before the 2008 fire, Namdaemun was the oldest wooden structure in Seoul.
 The city gate, made of wood and stone with a two-tiered, pagoda-shaped tiled roof, was completed in 1398 and originally used to greet foreign emissaries, control access to the capital city, and keep out Siberian tigers, which have long been gone from the area.
 Construction began in 1395 during the fourth year of the reign of King Taejo of Joseon and was finished in 1398.
 The structure was rebuilt in 1447, during the 29th year of King Sejong the Great's reign, and has been renovated several times since.
-It was originally one of three main gates, the others being the East Gate (Dongdaemun) and the now-demolished West Gate in the Seodaemun-gu district, named after the old gate.
+It was originally one of three main gates, the others being Dongdaemun (East Gate) and the now-demolished Seodaemun (West Gate) in the Seodaemun District.

+It is the location of the Battle of Namdaemun.

 In the early part of the 20th century, the city walls that surrounded Seoul were demolished to make the traffic system more efficient.
 A visit to Seoul by the Crown Prince of Japan prompted the demolition of the walls around Namdaemun, as the prince was deemed to be too exalted to pass through the gateway.
 The gate was closed to the public in 1907 after the authority constructed an electric tramway nearby.
 In 1938, Namdaemun was designated as Korean Treasure No. 1 by the Governor-General of Korea.

 Namdaemun was extensively damaged during the Korean War and was given its last major repair in 1961, with a completion ceremony held on 14 May 1963.
 It was given the status of "National Treasure No. 1" on 20 December 1962.

 The gate was renovated again in 2005 with the building of a lawn around the gate, before being opened once again to the public with much fanfare on 3 March 2006.
 During the restoration, 182 pages of blueprints for the gate were made as a contingency against any emergencies which may damage the structure.
 Three years later, such an emergency arose.